Sequoyah: Early life

 Despite his lack of schooling, Sequoyah displayed much natural intelligence.
 As a child, he had devised and built milk troughs and skimmers for the dairy house that he had constructed.
 As he grew older and came in contact with more white men, he learned how to make jewelry.
 He became a noted silversmith, creating various items from the silver coins that trappers and traders carried.
 He never signed his pieces, so there are none that can be positively identified as his work.

-Sequoyah may have taken over his mother's trading post after her death, which Historian John B. Davis claimed occurred about the end of the 18th century.
+Sequoyah may have taken over his mother's trading post after her death, which Davis claimed occurred about the end of the 18th century.
 His store became an informal meeting place for Cherokee men to socialize and, especially, drink whiskey.
 Sequoyah developed a great fondness for alcohol and soon spent much of his time drunk.
-After a few months he was rarely seen sober, neglecting his farm and trading business, and spending his money buying liquor by the keg.
+After a few months, he was rarely seen sober, neglecting his farm and trading business, and spending his money buying liquor by the keg.

-Fortunately, he realized that he was not making good decisions, and took up new interests.
+Eventually, he took up new interests.
 He began to draw, then he took up blacksmithing, so he could repair the iron farm implements that had recently been introduced to the area by traders.
-Self-taught as usual, he made his own tools, forge and bellows.
+Self-taught as usual, he made his own tools, forge, and bellows.
 He was soon doing a good business either repairing items or selling items he had created himself.
 His spurs and bridle bits were in great demand because he liked to decorate them with silver.
 Although he maintained his store, he both stopped drinking and stopped selling alcohol.

-Up to this point, while Sequoyah was not formally educated, he recognized the advantage that comes with an established written language.
-He believed one of white people's many advantages was their written language as it allowed them to expand their knowledge, partake in many forms of media, and have a better network of communication.
-The Cherokee's disadvantage was having to rely solely on memory which sparked his interest in wanting to create some form of a written language for the Cherokee nation.
+Sequoyah came to believe that one of white people's many advantages was their written language, which allowed them to expand their knowledge, partake in many forms of media, and have a better network of communication.
+The Cherokees' disadvantage was having to rely solely on memory.
+This sparked his interest in wanting to create some form of a written language for the Cherokee nation.

-By 1809, Sequoyah is believed to have started developing what became his Cherokee syllabary, in hopes of unifying the Cherokee nation and making them more independent (see section below).
-In 2008 archeologist Kenneth B. Tankersley (Cherokee Nation) of the University of Cincinnati announced having found carvings from the syllabary in a cave in southeastern Kentucky, where Sequoyah is known to have had relatives.
+By 1809, Sequoyah is believed to have started developing what became his Cherokee syllabary, in hopes of unifying the Cherokee nation and making them more independent.
+In 2008, archeologist Kenneth B. Tankersley (Cherokee Nation) of the University of Cincinnati found carvings from the syllabary in a cave in southeastern Kentucky, where Sequoyah is known to have had relatives.
 This cave was the traditional burial site of a Cherokee chief, Red Bird.
 Some 15 identifiable Cherokee syllabary symbols were found carved into the limestone, accompanied by a date of 1808 or 1818.
 In addition, there were petroglyphs that appeared to include ancient Cherokee symbols, in addition to bears, deer and birds.